Campaign of the Month: October 2017

 Displaying a weapon carries no special significance among the Invictus.
 However, touching the hilt of the weapon, even lightly, indicates a wish to do battle with the vampire one is facing.
 Invictus Kindred who are presented with such a demonstration must either rise to the challenge or respond with a submissive gesture.

 Finally, displays of wealth are considered virtuous among Invictus Kindred.
 Ostentation can help solidify the covenant’s power base in a city, indicating a lack of fear and dangling an alluring way of unlife to the outsiders in the domain.
-This flaunting of material goods extends beyond human bounds, though—members of the Invictus are expected to be flush with Vitae at any public event (demonstrating the covenant’s ample resources in more ways than one); blood is often provided in ample supply at Invictus hostings.
+This flaunting of material goods extends beyond human bounds, though—members of the Invictus are expected to be flush with vitae at any public event (demonstrating the covenant’s ample resources in more ways than one); blood is often provided in ample supply at Invictus hostings.

 Respect: While it cannot be expected that members of the covenant will be able to avoid dispute with one another at all times, it is never acceptable to be openly rude or crass in reference to a compatriot in any venue.
 Invictus Kindred are beholden to one another in bonds of respect—choosing to be a member of the covenant means accepting a responsibility to uphold its tenets and serving as a part of a greater whole.
-Every vampire who makes that choice deserves the esteem of both her peers and her betters.
+Every vampire who makes that choice deserves the esteem of both their peers and their betters.

 In truth, to outsiders, the respect Invictus vampires pay to one another is one of the covenant’s most appealing features.
 A neonate thrust alone into the cruel world of the Requiem can find surprising solace in simple politeness.